Black Wednesday: Prelude

-The currency traders act
+The currency traders' actions

 The UK government attempted to prop up the depreciating pound to avoid withdrawal from the monetary system the country had joined only two years earlier.
-John Major authorised the spending of billions of pounds worth of foreign currency reserves to buy up sterling being sold on the currency markets.
+John Major, now the Prime Minister, authorised the spending of billions of Deutsche Marks of the Bank of England's foreign currency reserves to buy up pound sterling being sold on the currency markets.
 These measures failed to prevent the pound falling below its minimum level in the ERM.
-The Treasury took the decision to defend sterling's position, believing that to devalue would promote inflation.
+The Treasury took the decision to defend sterling's value in terms of Deutsche Marks, believing that devaluing the pound sterling would promote inflation.

 Remarks by Bundesbank president Helmut Schlesinger triggered the attack on the pound.
 An interview of Schlesinger in The Wall Street Journal was reported by the German financial paper Handelsblatt.
 Schlesinger told the journalist that "a more comprehensive realignment" of currencies would be needed, following a recent devaluation of the Italian lira.
 On the evening of Tuesday, 15 September 1992, the headline was already circulating.
 Schlesinger said he thought he was speaking off the record.
 He later wrote that he stated a fact and this could not have triggered the crisis.
 This remark hugely increased pressure on the pound leading to large sterling sales.

 Currency traders began a massive sell-off of pounds on Wednesday, 16 September 1992.
 The Exchange Rate Mechanism required the Bank of England to accept any offers to sell pounds.
-However, the Bank of England only accepted orders during the trading day.
-When the markets opened in London the next morning, the Bank of England began their attempt to prop up their currency, as decided by Norman Lamont, the chancellor of the exchequer, and Robin Leigh-Pemberton, governor of the Bank of England.
-They began accepting orders of £300 million twice before 8:30 am, but to little effect.
-The Bank of England's intervention was ineffective because traders were dumping pounds far faster.
-The Bank of England continued to buy, and traders continued to sell, until Lamont told Prime Minister John Major that their pound purchasing was failing to produce results.
+The Bank of England continued to buy, and traders continued to sell, until Chancellor of the Exchequer Norman Lamont told the prime minister that the pound purchasing was failing to have any effect.

 At 10:30 am on 16 September, the British government announced an increase in the base interest rate, from an already high 10%, to 12% to tempt speculators to buy pounds.
 Despite this and a promise later the same day to raise base rates again to 15%, dealers kept selling pounds, convinced that the government would not keep its promise.
 By 7:00 pm that evening, Lamont announced Britain would leave the ERM and rates would remain at the new level of 12%; however, on the next day the interest rate was back to 10%.